Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Michael Porter Jr. Insights vs. the Timberwolves

-- Porter is responsible for attempting 11.5% of his team's field goal attempts this season with 13.2 per game.
+- Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

 - Porter's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Timberwolves have allowed 115.8 points per contest, which is 18th-best in the NBA.
+- On defense, the Timberwolves have given up 115.8 points per game, which is 18th-best in the NBA.

-- On the glass, the Timberwolves are 22nd in the league, giving up 44.7 rebounds per contest.
+- The Timberwolves give up 44.7 rebounds per contest, ranking 22nd in the NBA.

-- The Timberwolves are the 10th-ranked team in the league, giving up 25 assists per game.
+- The Timberwolves allow 25 assists per game, 10th-ranked in the NBA.

-- Looking at 3-pointers, the Timberwolves are ranked 16th in the league, giving up 12.3 makes per contest.

 Michael Porter Jr. vs. the Timberwolves